M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.9 revision 3 active-X
+Version 9.9 revision 4 active-X
-Fix a bug in Cons() function.
+Has a lot of changes.
+Has right to left support, for editor in console, not for forms yet.
+Has some undocument work, which be document when finished.

+George Karras, Kallithea Attikis, Greece.

 The fist time you run the interpreter do this in M2000 console: dir appdir$